aroberge/friendly-traceback-docs/docs/source/adding_exception.rst

 In some cases, such as ``SyntaxError``, we might need the actual source code in order to provide some very specific information.
-For now, we assume that this is not the case.
+For now, we assume here that this is not the case.

 Examining the line ``UnboundLocalError: local variable 'a' referenced before assignment``, we see that it refers to a variable name, ``a``, which will almost